-- 3,2 million ha of forests cover Portugal, corresponding to 35,4% of the country's land mass, followed by soil considered farmland (32%) and uncultivated (24%).
-In Portugal, private property from private owners (89%) and community (Baldios, 8%) correspond to 97% of total forest land, including 5,7% property of industry companies.
-Public areas are up to 2,9% (around 94 000 ha).
-The forest area under communitarian management (Baldios) is subject to old customary andtraditional rights and regulated by specific laws.
+In Portugal, private property from private owners (89%) and community (Baldios, 8%) correspond 97% of total forest land, including 5,7% property of industry companies.
+Public areas are up to 2,9% (around 94 thousand ha).
+The forest area under communitarian management (Baldios) is subject to old customary and traditional rights and regulated by specific laws.
 In Portugal, there are no indigenous peoples or specific minorities relying on the forests.

-Some key aspects of forests in Portugal determine the development of its management, namely: - A long and well-established relationship between forests and society; - One of the biggest large-scale afforestation programs of the twentieth century (forest cover has increased from under 2,0 million to over 3,2 million ha over the last 100 years); - Various regions with different forest species and silvicultural systems; specific forestry legislation directed towards regional development strategies; - The small property size and its fragmentation, mainly in the northern and central regions, whereestates often have dimensions of less than 1 hectare. - Forest Management Plans (PGF) are mandatory for forest areas above a minimum area defined by Regional Forestry Management Plans (PROFs) as well as in Forest Intervention Areas (ZIF, 940 432 ha).
+Some key aspects of forests in Portugal determine the development of its management, namely:

+- A long and well-established relationship between forests and society; - One of the biggest large-scale afforestation programs of the twentieth century (forest cover has increased from under 2,0 million to over 3,2 million ha over the last 100 years); - Various regions with different forest species and silvicultural systems; specific forestry legislation directed towards regional development strategies; - The small property size and its fragmentation, mainly in the northern and central regions, where estates often have dimensions of less than 1 hectare.

+Forest Management Plans (PGF) are mandatory for forest areas above a minimum area defined by Regional Forestry Management Plans (PROFs) as well as in Forest Intervention Areas (ZIF, 940 432 ha).
 In 2016, there were 1 680 000 ha under PGF from which 450 034 ha overlap the National Classified Areas Network.
 A felling manifest is required for commercial felling (including all thinning) of all tree species for industrial purposes, with a 30-day deadline after the operation is concluded.
 The national forest and conservation authority is the Institute of Conservation of Nature and Forests (ICNF) with competencies on all forest, hunting and nature conservation affairs.
 ICNF also manages public forest areas, and is involved in the management of community areas.
-Additionally, the Environmental Service of the National Republican Guard (SEPNA/GNR) is engaged in the inspection of environmental issues and natural resources in all private and public areas.
+Additionally, the Environmental Service of the National Republican Guard (SEPNA / GNR) is engaged in the inspection of environmental issues and natural resources in all private and public areas.

 In Portugal entering forest lands is not considered invasion even on private properties, and it is common the use of wild products by communities (mushrooms, asparagus, snails, besides fishing on public waters).
 The felling phytosanitary manifest includes identification of the origin of the felling area.
 Also, transportation documentation identifies the origin of the transport.
 There are still areas in Portugal without a cadastral registration.

-Regarding species, the most relevant in terms of pellets production are maritime pine (Pinus pinaster) 23% of forest surface 714 000 ha, eucalyptus (Eucalyptus spp.)
-26% of forest surface 812 000 ha and stone pine (Pinus pinea) 6% of forest surface 175 000 ha.
+Regarding species, the most relevant in terms of pellets production are maritime pine (Pinus pinaster), eucalyptus (Eucalyptus spp.) and stone pine (Pinus pinea).
 It is important to highlight that stone pine is mainly used to produce pine nut and mostly the thinning and pruning by-products are used for pellet production.
 Maritime pine and eucalyptus are spread all around the country.
 Stone pine can mainly be found in the South.
 To derive maximum economic benefit, distribution of the three main forest species - maritime pine, eucalyptus and cork oak - is vertically integrated within the forestry industry, with maritime pine and eucalyptus being concentrated in timber-producing areas and cork oak in multifunctional areas.